Kiera Cass: The Siren

 Cass is also the author of The Siren.
-This book is about Kahlen, a girl who lost her family on cruise ship overturned then she was chosen to become a siren and needs to serve the Ocean for a hundred years.
+This book is about Kahlen, a girl who lost her family when the cruise ship they were on overturned.
+Then she was chosen to become a siren and needs to serve the Ocean for a hundred years.
 Her voice is deadly for humans.
-Then one day she meets the Akinli, boy of her dreams, and wants to be with him but she can't.
+One day she meets Akinli, the boy of her dreams, and wants to be with him but she can't.
 She struggles with her emotions for a while as her "sisters" try to talk her out of him.

-Kiera originally self-published "The Siren" online in 2008.
+Cass originally self-published "The Siren" online in 2008.
 On January 26, 2016, it was released by HarperCollins after Cass rewrote it into an updated version.

 Controversy

-On 12 January 2012 a one-star review of Cass' book, The Selection, was posted on the book reviewing site Goodreads, and on the reviewer's blog.
-Later on the same day, Kiera Cass' literary agent, Elana Roth, posted a series of derogatory tweets on the social networking site Twitter.
-In a conversation that Cass and Roth believed was private—but was, in fact, public—Roth called the reviewer names and both Roth and Cass discussed how best to bump the negative review down and boost positive reviews by manipulating the ranking system themselves.
+On 12 January 2012 a one-star review of The Selection was posted on the book reviewing site Goodreads, and on the reviewer's blog.
+Later on the same day, Kiera Cass' literary agent, Elana Roth, posted a series of derogatory tweets on Twitter.
+In a conversation that Cass and Roth allegedly believed was private—but was, in fact, public—Roth called the reviewer names and both Roth and Cass discussed how best to bump the negative review down and boost positive reviews by manipulating the ranking system themselves.
 The controversy sparked an article by Publishers Weekly speaking out against this practice and raised an outcry from multiple reviewers, bloggers, and publications against the cyber-bullying of non-professional reviewers by authors and agents.